 The Garage Plan Shop and many of our designers are happy to serve customers outside the United States and Canada.
-We can ship many of our garage plans overseas.
-If you are not a resident of the United States or Canada, the international shipping rates will apply to your order.
-Delivery may take up to 3 weeks.
-Shipping charges vary per plan and are posted in the "Choose Shipping" section of the plan page.
+Many of our garage plans can be sold and shipped overseas.
+If you are not a resident of the United States or Canada, please contact us for plan package availability and processing and shipping rates.

 At The Garage Plan Shop, we make every effort to ensure your online shopping experience is as secure as possible.
 During the online ordering process, all information is encrypted before sending it from our secure server to an automated payment-processing center that validates your credit card.
 Once your credit card has been charged, your order is sent to the order processing center without your credit card information.
 This process ensures your credit card information is never stored on our server and no one has access to it at any time.
 Your personal information is used only for our account management and order processing purposes.
 It is not sold to any organizations.
 However, your name and street address may be supplied to third parties directly related to home building, residential construction and home improvement.

 Sales tax is charged on any purchase made in the state of Missouri only.